 The Dunkerque Carnival lasts thirty days in total but reaches its peak for three festive days around Mardi Gras.
 Back in the day, it was a feast for fishermen, but in modern times it has turned into a spectacular carnival.
 Its overarching theme seems to be ‘the most bonkers thing you can think of doing,’ as it features cross-dressing, groups of fishermen in traditional yellow raincoats competing to make the most noise and the Mayor himself throwing kippers at the crowd from his balcony.
 It’s definitely France’s noisiest carnival and the one for people who love a crazy party and marching bands playing in the streets.

 The Carnival procession itself is known as the Bande.
 It includes musicians, massive parade puppets and carnival-goers lined up singing traditional songs.
 At the end of three days of music, crazy costumes and endless colourful umbrellas, the party ends at Place Jean Bart with a rigodon.
 This includes a jig and carnival-goers getting down on their knees and holding hands while singing a song in honour of naval hero Jean Bart.

 International visitors to the Dunkirk Carnival will often go dressed up in traditional costumes from their home countries, everyone is welcome to participate!

-If you are inspired to set for a new adventure to France, we have loads of choices when it comes to accommodation.
+If you are inspired to spend mardi gras in France, we have loads of choices when it comes to accommodation.
 Check our portfolio of amazing french luxury villa rentals and get in touch with our concierge team who can help you on your search.
 Laissez les bons temps rouler!